gulam101/Selenium-Practice/README.md

 - Better understanding of Selenium

 ### Constraints:
+I didn't have any problems because I have done this before.

 ### Improvements:
 This is the improvement section.
 I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.